Quickstart

 Freight

-]Save the ID of the available
+We'll use it later, so save the ID of the

 Freight

-to an environment variable for convenience:export FREIGHT_ID=$(kargo get stage test --project kargo-demo --output jsonpath={.status.availableFreight\[0\].id})
+to an environment variable:export FREIGHT_ALIAS=$(kargo get freight --project kargo-demo --output jsonpath={.alias})

 Freight